Adolescent

 of drinking alcohol is to impair judgment so that painful facts

 arent seen for what they really are.
-So, even though adults deny this
+So, even though most adults deny this

-reality, is it any surprise when many adults get drunk and do stupid things?
+reality, is it any surprise when they get drunk and do stupid things?

 |